-- 1 On the Create Selection Set page, click Edit Plugin Options, and select VMDK Images as the Restore Type. - This type of restore provides two additional options-either to restore the VMDK Image to a local directory of the NetVault Backup Server or to restore to a remote ESX® Server. - 2 If you want to restore the VMDK Image to a local directory of the NetVault Backup Server, in the Local Target Directory box of the VMDK Recovery Options frame, enter a valid path to the location for storing recovered images. - If this field is left blank, the default is the NetVault Backup "temp" directory, ".../NetVault Backup/tmp."
+On the Create Selection Set page, click Edit Plugin Options, and select VMDK Images as the Restore 1 Type.

+This type of restore provides two additional options-either to restore the VMDK Image to a local directory of the NetVault Backup Server or to restore to a remote VMware ESX or VMware ESXi Server.

+2 If you want to restore the VMDK Image to a local directory of the NetVault Backup Server, in the Local Target Directory box of the VMDK Recovery Options frame, enter a valid path to the location for storing recovered images.

+If this field is left blank, the default is the NetVault Backup "temp" directory, ".../NetVault Backup/tmp."

-- 3 If you want to restore the VMDK Image to a remote ESX Server, complete the following steps: - a Select the Restore to Remote ESX Server check box in the VMDK Recovery Options frame. - b Enter the values for ESX Host, Port, Username, Password, and Path.
+- 3 If you want to restore the VMDK Image to a remote ESX or ESXi Server, complete the following steps: - a Select the Restore to Remote ESX Server check box in the VMDK Recovery Options frame. - b Enter the values for ESX Host, Port, Username, Password, and Path.

-These options are required to restore VMDK Images directly to an ESX Server.
-This step is useful when there is no local storage space on the NetVault Backup Server machine or when using ESX Server.
+These options are required to restore VMDK Images directly to an ESX or ESXi Server.
+This step is useful when there is no local storage space on the NetVault Backup Server machine or when using ESX or ESXi Server.

-- ESX Host: Enter the host name or IP address of the ESX Server. - Port: Enter the remote console port on the ESX Server. - Username: Enter the user name to log on to the ESX Server. - Password: Enter the password for the specified user name. - Path: Enter the directory on the ESX Server where the VMDK files should be created.
+- ESX Host: Enter the host name or IP address of the ESX or ESXi Server. - Port: Enter the remote console port on the ESX or ESXi Server. - Username: Enter the user name for logging in to the ESX or ESXi Server. - Password: Enter the password for the specified user name.

+Path: Enter the directory on the ESX or ESXi Server where the VMDK files should be created.
 This path should always start with a datastore within square brackets-[datastore] dir.
-If the path specified does not exist, the plug-in cannot connect to the ESX Server.
+If the path specified does not exist, the plug-in cannot connect to the ESX or ESXi Server.